 These findings suggest that gender differences could have a role in autoimmune diseases.

 The best example demonstrating gender differences is PBC.

-] demonstrated how Y chromosome loss is associated with PBC in male patients.
+A study by Selmi et al indicates that epigenetic factors, such as X chromosome inactivation, may also be involved in the development of PBC, and variable concordance rates of PBC have been identified between twins.
+A recent study by Lleo et al demonstrated how Y chromosome loss is associated with PBC in male patients.
 These epigenetic changes may be ideal targets for new personalized treatments, as suggested by cancer data.
 However, no convincing evidence has yet supported any of these hypotheses.
 Males are less likely to be symptomatic than females.
 Females experience pruritus as a single symptom more often than males.
 It has been suggested that female sex hormones may be linked with pruritus.
 In addition, female sex hormones may cause more abdominal pain/discomfort and constitutional symptoms (malaise, anorexia, weight loss, fatigue).
-In contrast, males experience more jaundice, jaundice with pruritus, and upper gastrointestinal bleeding[17
+In contrast, males experience more jaundice, jaundice with pruritus, and upper gastrointestinal bleeding.

 The rates of severe daytime somnolence and depressive symptoms were found to be similar in males and females; in contrast, autonomic symptoms were more profound in females[18,19].

 The etiology of AIH is unknown, though both genetic and environmental factors are involved.
 It has been suggested that the major mechanism of liver damage is the failure of impaired regulatory T cells to control immune reactions against liver host antigens.